jcangas/puremvc-delphi-standard-framework/README.md

 ## Setup and Use

-* None special is required: as always put the .bpl, .dcu and .dcp files in your IDE's library paths.
+* Nothing special is required: as always put the .bpl, .dcu and .dcp files in your IDE's library paths.

-Production - 1.0

 ## Platforms / Technologies